mpolitano/bounded-exhaustive-api-testgen/BEAPI_OPT.md

 - **time**: the time spent for builders identification in seconds.
 - **nMethods**: Number public methods in the API of the case study.

-The results of the (successive) executions CACHO ESTO ESTA BIEN? of the script are saved in file:
+The results of the (successive) executions of the script are saved in file:

 ```
 results-builders/results_builders.csv